kaalam/kpipe/README.md

     * `.inputs()` returning a list of file names with all the inputs.
     * `.output()` **one** file the script generates.
 Can be `None` if the method is just a definition of properties or functions.
     * `.build()` the method to be run to generate the output.
     * `<anything else>` is okay.
 Scripts can import from other scripts.
-Just bear in mind `kpype` is not aware.
+Just bear in mind `kpipe` is not aware.

 ### Usage:

-  * `kpype info` lists all the scripts and data files including hashes and recency showing what needs rebuilding, if anything.
+  * `kpipe info` lists all the scripts and data files including hashes and recency showing what needs rebuilding, if anything.
-  * `kpype fast` same and `info` without computing the file hashes.
+  * `kpipe fast` same and `info` without computing the file hashes.
-  * `kpype make` apply a **make algorithm** to build the files if either the inputs or the scripts have smaller recency than the output.
+  * `kpipe make` apply a **make algorithm** to build the files if either the inputs or the scripts have smaller recency than the output.
-  * `kpype build` rebuild everything in order regardless of file recency.
+  * `kpipe build` rebuild everything in order regardless of file recency.